Exchange guide University of Buenos Aires

 March – May

-Applications for the August intake are due by late May.
+Same flow for the August intake; applications close by late May.

 Orientation & enrolment